RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 EOF
 ```

-Check `VirtualMachineInstanceMigration` object is created:
+Check that the `VirtualMachineInstanceMigration` object is created:

 ~~~bash
 virtualmachineinstancemigration.kubevirt.io/migration-job created